 \subsection{Privacy and Academia}

 The move to the cloud raises a number of concerns with respect to the application of privacy by design or compliance.
-Past studies have shown that educational institutions do not fare well in making \textit{transparent} the data collection and processing practices of cloud providers to their faculty, staff and students~\cite{lindh2016information,marek2017privacy,jones2020we}.
-This can, for example, happen when a university implements a blanket privacy policy for all digital tooling, including all cloud services.
-Depending on the diversity of data collection and processing these services entail, privacy policies may become very generic, potentially falling short of legal transparency requirements~\cite{reidenberg2016ambiguity}.
+Past studies show that educational institutions do not fare well in making \textit{transparent} the data collection and processing practices of cloud providers to their faculty, staff and students~\cite{lindh2016information,marek2017privacy,jones2020we}.
+This can, e.g., happen when a university implements a blanket privacy policy for all digital tooling, including all cloud services.
+Depending on the diversity of data collection and processing these services entail, privacy policies may become generic, potentially falling short of legal transparency requirements~\cite{reidenberg2016ambiguity}.
 It may also not be clear to the university what data is going to the cloud.
-Universities may evaluate and make data agreements with cloud providers, but ensuring these are effective can be a challenge.
-Aside from having vague privacy policies~\cite{kotal2020vicloud}, cloud services come with the promise of being plug-and-play, and recursively, they leverage the benefit of service architectures, and often bundle dozens of third parties~\cite{gursesvanhoboken_2018}.
-As a result, even cloud service providers may fail to make their data flows transparent.
-The promise of plug-and-play also means that university IT departments are often not given the time or the resources to evaluate these services.
-Even when they generate privacy evaluations, these happen against the backdrop of digital branding efforts of the university and the partnerships between public institutions and cloud providers~\cite{williamson2020commercialisation}, which may trump privacy concerns.
+Universities may evaluate and make data agreements with cloud providers, but ensuring these are effective can be challenging.
+Besides vague privacy policies~\cite{kotal2020vicloud}, cloud services come with the promise of being plug-and-play, and recursively, they leverage the benefit of service architectures, and often bundle dozens of third parties~\cite{gursesvanhoboken_2018}.
+As a result, cloud service providers may fail to make their data flows transparent.
+The promise of plug-and-play also means that university IT departments are often not given the time or resources to evaluate services.
+Even when performing privacy evaluations, these stand against digital branding efforts of the university and the partnerships between public institutions and cloud providers~\cite{williamson2020commercialisation}.